FedeDP/Clight/README.md

 **Note that Wiki pages will always refer to master branch.**
 *For any other info, please feel free to open an issue.*

+Last, but not least, special thanks to all maintainers, developers or simply people involved in Clight!

 ## Features

 Clight allows to match your backlight level to ambient brightness, computed by capturing frames from webcam or Ambient Light Sensors.